Firema T-68: Livery

 The trams were originally liveried in white, with a grey skirt, and a turquoise strip running along the skirt.
 Later modifications of this livery included the doors also being painted turquoise, and a turquoise strip painted along the top of the body, with thin orange or yellow lines separating the turquoise stripes and the white body.
 Only 1003 received the yellow and grey Metrolink livery introduced when the first M5000s entered service.

 Names

 Naming of the T68s was carried out regularly from the fleets inception in 1992, usually applied in vinyl on the cab sides as advertisements for sponsors or carrying the names of notable people.
-Examples include "The Robert Owen" carried by 1004 and "The Eric Black" carried by 1019 throughout its time in service.
+Examples include "The Robert Owen" carried by both 1003 and 1004 and "The Eric Black" carried by 1019 throughout its time in service.
 Throughout the fleets life a total of 90 names were applied to 31 of the 32 T68 and T68As, with 1023 never having received a name throughout its time in service.